The Horses of Hilltop Farm

 Negro – Fruhling – Liberto

 At Hilltop Farm we believe strongly in broodmares proving themselves in sport.
 Under Nick Wagman, Uforia quickly climbed the dressage ranks.
-In 2008, she competed at the USEF Intermediaire National Championships and the following year she debuted at Grand Prix at only 8 years of age.
+In 2008, she competed at the USEF Intermediaire National Championships and the following year she debuted at Grand Prix.
 Hilltop Farm acquired Uforia in 2010 for our broodmare herd.
-Her first four foals (by Qredit, Sternlicht, & Lord Leatherdale) have been exceptional with numerous awards already on their records.
-In 2019 we are expecting three foals from Uforia – two via embryo transfer (by Qredit & Desperado) and one via Uforia (by Lord Leatherdale).
+Her foals have been exceptional with numerous accolades already on their records.
+Her 2017 colt by Lord Leatherdale is now a licensed stallion.
+We are excited to see her 2020 foal by Fürst Belagio FOD.

 Hamlet – Burggraaf – Amor